 2. Choose classic tile designs

 Going for a tile that will stand the test of time in both style and quality is a must when you're looking for patterned floor tiles.
 And really you can't go wrong with classic, terracotta tile in a traditional pattern.
-This tile design looks great in hallways and kitchens in both modern and traditional homes and will go with so many different styles.
+This tile design is a great hallway flooring option, plus it will look good in kitchens, of both modern and traditional homes too.
 Check out Original Style for more of this look.

 3. Create a tile pattern with encaustic inspired designs